|

 “I still work in color when someone wants me to, but I enjoy

 black-and-white so much more,” she said.
-“The viewer can interpret a lot
+“The viewer can interpret

 more, and the creator can say a lot more too.
 It’s a physical challenge: